urarik/EHR-system/README.md

 ## Introduction
 This project is about the EHR system implementation.
 The overall structure is based on Blockchain for Secure EHRs Sharing of Mobile Cloud Based E-Health Systems by Dinh C. Nguyen, Pubudu N. Pathirana, Ming Ding, Aruna Seneviratne.
+I used blockchain and ipfs to store data and access control.

 ## Sequence diagram
   \<upload\><br/><br/>